Bakartxo Tejeria: Life and career

 Bakartxo Tejeria Otermin was born in San Sebastian (Gipuzkoa) and spent a brief time in Larraul but moved while still a child to Villabona (Gipuzkoa).

 A law graduate of the University of the Basque Country, Tejeria worked as a solicitor in Tolosa.
 She also worked as justice of the peace in Villabona from 1997 to 1999.
 She joined the Basque National Party in the 1990s, and was elected town councillor for Villabona in the 1999 election.
 She led her party to victory in the 2003 election, and served as mayor of Villabona from 2003 to 2007.
 She failed to secure a majority after the 2007 election, and continued as a councillor from the opposition until 2011.

 Tejeria became a prominent member of the Basque National Party in the Basque Parliament upon being elected in the 2001 election.
 As a member of the Women and Youth parliamentary committee, she was one of the promotors of the 2005 Equality Law.
 She was re-elected in the 2005 election.
 She became a high-ranking member of her party in 2008, as a member of the party's Executive Branch of Gipuzkoa (GBB).
 After the 2009 election, which sent the Basque National Party to the opposition, she was tasked with coordinating the party's parliamentary group in the Basque Parliament.

 The Basque National Party chose Tejeria as the party's candidate for the presidency of the Basque parliament before the 2012 election.
 After her party's victory, she was elected as the seventh speaker (President) of the Basque Parliament on 20 November 2012.
-She was re-elected after the 2016 election and the 2020 election, which makes Tejeria the first speaker to serve for three terms.
+She was re-elected after the 2016 election and the 2020 election, which made Tejeria the first speaker to serve for three terms.
+She was re-elected after the 2024 election to serve for a fourth term.
+Tejeria is also the longest serving member of parliament during the current parliamentary term.

 Tejeria belongs to the social democrat and the pro-independence section of her party.
 She supports a new constitutional arrangement for the Basque Country and has participated in demonstrations defending the Basque Country's right to choose its own future.
 She has also opposed the incarceration of pro-independence Catalan politicians amid the 2017 constitutional crisis.